-Bernard Groveman is a Senior Managing Director and Portfolio Manager with over 30 years of investment research experience and a strong background in fundamental, Graham-Dodd security analysis, statistics, and pattern recognition.
+Bernard Groveman, CFA® is a Partner and Portfolio Manager with over 30 years of investment research experience and a strong background in fundamental, Graham-Dodd security analysis, statistics, and pattern recognition.

-Since joining First Manhattan Co. in 1985, Bernie has concentrated his research efforts in the business services, consumer packaged goods, health care, media, and technology sectors.
+Since joining First Manhattan in 1985, Bernie has concentrated his research efforts in the Business Services, Consumer Packaged Goods, Health Care, Media, and Technology sectors.
 He has been managing money since 1991.

 Bernie began his career as a Fixed Income Research Analyst at Lehman Brothers, Kuhn, Loeb Inc. and at First Boston.
 He holds an MBA in Finance from the University of Chicago, where he was involved in pioneering research on behavioral finance.
 He also holds a BA from Colgate University, where he graduated summa cum laude, was inducted into Phi Beta Kappa, and received the Wall Street Journal Award after studying, conducting investigative research, and working in Japan.
-Bernie is a Chartered Financial Analyst (CFA).
+Bernie is a CFA® charterholder.